Want to learn Linux? Follow these 10 YouTube channels to learn Linux online

 1. Linux Tutorial for Beginners

 Want to learn computer tutorials?
-Head to Thenewboston, as it is one of the prime channel on YouTube.
+Head to Thenewboston, as it is one of the prime channels on YouTube.
 You can learn Linux from the start by watching this video playlist on YouTube.

 2. Jupiter Broadcasting